A Spotlight on Evie Ndhlovu – Community Development Specialist, East & Southern Africa

 Evie Ndlovu has been at the cusp of Planeterra’s growth as the organization continues to build its impact across the continent through working with local partners in over 40 countries.

 “Our community partners are local nonprofits, grassroots community organizations, and existing social enterprises.
 Our local partners are working directly to empower women, youth, communities, and the environment through travel.
 I like to say I am privileged to be able to contribute towards Africa’s diverse tourism opportunities through the work we do at Planeterra, as it is a good combination of adventure and purpose,” Evie concludes.

 The progressive role of social tourism in Africa

-The benefits of tourism to local communities are immense, as they not only connect tourists to the people, experiences, heritage, and culture of destinations, but on a more granular level, truly contribute to the livelihood and strengthening of communities.
+The benefits of tourism to local communities are immense, as they not only connect tourists to the people, experiences, heritage, and culture of destinations but on a more granular level, truly contribute to the livelihood and strengthening of communities.
 Tourism can be credited for the commercialization of culture and access to natural tourism assets as well as a destination’s artistic landscape.
-The call remains for more global organisations to help give locals a sense of pride in their customs and available experiences in their communities, while simultaneously addressing social gaps through revenues generated from travel, tourism, and leisure experiences.
+The call remains for more global organizations to help give locals a sense of pride in their customs and available experiences in their communities, while simultaneously addressing social gaps through revenues generated from travel, tourism, and leisure experiences.

 Constance Hotels & Resorts on Eco-tourism to preserve the untouched nature of Indian Ocean islands

 The Timbo Afrika Mission: Playing a role in averting human-wildlife conflict in Botswana’s Tuli Bloc